emykes/Flu_Vaccination_ML/README.md

 # H1N1 FLU VACCINATION PREDICTION: A Machine Learning Project
 ## Project Overview

+The aim of this study is to predict how likely individuals are to receive their H1N1 flu vaccine.
+We believe the prediction outputs (model and analysis) of this study will give public health professionals and policy makers, as an end user, a clear understanding of factors associated with low vaccination rates.
+This in turn, enables end users to systematically act on those features hindering people to get vaccinated.

-In this project, we want to use data from the National Flu Survey (NHFS 2009) to predict whether or not respondents got the H1N1 vaccine.
+In this project, we used the survey data from the National Flu Survey (NHFS, 2009) to predict whether or not respondents got the H1N1 vaccine.
 It is important to understand past vaccination patterns in order to understand those of more recent pandemics, such as COVID-19.
-The most influential factors determining vaccination status are found to be Doctor Recommendation of H1N1 vaccine, Health Insurance, opinion of H1N1 Vaccine effectiveness, opinion of H1N1 risk.
-We used six machine learning models to make the predictions according to analysis results.
+The most influential factors determining vaccination status are found to be Doctor Recommendation of H1N1 vaccine, Health Insurance, Opinion of H1N1 Vaccine Effectiveness, and Opinion of H1N1 Risk by our final model.
+We used six machine learning models to make the predictions.
 We used Decision Tree Classifier, Logistic Regression, Random Forest, K-Nearest Neighborhood Classifier, Gradient Boosting Classifier, and XG Boosting Classifier.
 The Gradient Boosting Classifier yielded the best accuracy and precision score.

+So as to classify exactly those who got H1N1 flu shot from those that did not, we need a higher accuracy of the model outputs, as well as a high precision score, which is related to a low false positive rate (those who considered vaccinated but did actually not get h1n1 flu shot).
 ## Data Overview

 This data comes from a NHFS National Flu Survey from 2009, which inquires about whether or not people received the seasonal flu and/or the H1N1 flu vaccination, as well as their demographic, behavioral, and health factors.
 There are 26,000 respondents to this survey.
 In this project we chose H1N1 vaccination rate as our target variable.
 We used all features in the survey, and filled missing values using the Iterative Imputer.

 ## Methodology

 We wanted to use a variety of different models so as to find the most accurate model.
 Because there are many different hyperparameters for each model and we did not know the optimal combinations, we used GridSearrchCV to find the best combinations for each model.
 We specified class weight to be balanced in order to address the class imbalance issue for our models, whenever possible.
 We also analyzed the accuracy score, precision score, fl score, and roc-auc curve for each model.
 We also compared the different roc-auc curves of each model, to choose the final model.
 Additionally, we looked closely at the confusion matrix to see whether or not we were minimizing false positives.
 Gradient Boosting Classifier gave us the best accuracy and precision scores, so we chose it to be our final model.

 ## Project Results